 This is a simple, unflavored balm that’s great to have on hand year-round.
 Even though the first ingredient is coconut oil, I found this to have less of an overt coconut flavor than other brands I’ve tried.
 The texture is a little grainy when being applied, but smooths as it warms up.

 Overall, I was really pleased with the quality and variety of products available through a Public Goods membership.
 I think there are a few different types of people that might be interested in this brand: If you want to bring more good design into your bathroom, if you want to switch to using sulfate-free, paraben-free and otherwise ‘healthier’ products without doing a ton of research, and/or if you often find yourself stuck in ‘analysis paralysis’ when looking at personal care products…. then it may be worth checking these products out.
 (I also think these would be great for stocking up a guest bathroom since the products are all unisex and good quality!)

 The prices are good, too, but as with all memberships, your savings will increase the more you order in a calendar year.
-Public Goods membership is $59/year paid upfront, which is less than $5/month (and you can try them free for 30 days, which would give you a chance to try the products at cost before you commit).
+Public Goods membership is $59/year paid upfront, which is less than $5/month (and you can try them free for two weeks, which would give you a chance to try the products at cost before you commit).
 If you find yourself ordering even 2-3 products a month, the overall cost is worthwhile when I look at how much I might pay for similar products at the grocery store.
 They also offer toilet paper, sunscreen, and body wash and plan to add more products regularly.